 Sheraton Mirage Port Douglas Resort, Port Douglas

 With the Great Barrier Reef in front and lush rainforest behind, the Sheraton Mirage Port Douglas Resort’s location at Four Mile Beach has been much-loved since the 1980s.
-A $20 million makeover in 2012 updated the property for a new generation who have the joy of emerging from the tropical gardens outside their five-star room and walking right onto the beach.
-The Mirage’s signature restaurant Feast offers alfresco dining on the poolside deck with ingredients sourced locally and simply grilled.
+This beautiful property offers five-star rooms opening up to lush tropical gardens tucked just behind the beach.
+It's also just a short drive to the lively centre of Port Douglas.
+The Mirage’s signature restaurant Feast offers alfresco dining on the poolside deck with ingredients sourced locally and simply grilled, or book in for dinner at Harrisons by Spencer Patrick, the most nationally-awarded restaurant in Port Douglas.

 Thala Beach Nature Reserve, Port Douglas

-Recently named a member of National Geographic's Unique Lodges of the World, Thala offers an immersive eco experience.
-With a prime location on rehabilitated coastal headland, the emphasis is definitely on nature.
+Thala Beach Nature Reserve offers an immersive eco experience in a prime location.
 A short drive from Cairns airport, Thala Beach Nature Reserve is a family-owned haven offering a series of bungalows – and a large main building – that have been built to blend in with the surrounding forest.
-The resort helps you tune in to the natural surrounds with guided nature walks as well as information sessions run by the local indigenous community, the Kuku Yalanji.
+The emphasis here is definitely on nature.
+The resort helps you tune in to the natural surrounds with guided nature walks as well as information sessions run by the local Aboriginal community, the Kuku Yalanji.
 They will help guests learn the stories and culture of these ancient rainforest people.

 Lizard Island Resort, Lizard Island

 Lizard Island Resort is set in more than 1000 hectares (2470 acres) of national park and has the Great Barrier Reef at its doorstep.
-At the resort guests can enjoy sunset picnics on one of the 20-odd private beaches, relax at the Essential Day Spa or sample the daily changing menu – featuring the very freshest local seafood – at Salt Water restaurant.
-There are a range of room options from Oceanview Villas and opulent Beachfront Suites to the ultimate privacy of The Villa, with unspoiled views of the Coral Sea.
+At the resort guests can enjoy sunset picnics on one of the 20-odd private beaches, relax at the Essentia Day Spa or sample the daily changing menu – featuring the very freshest local seafood – at Salt Water restaurant.
+There are a range of room options from Oceanview Villas and opulent Beachfront Suites to the ultimate privacy of The Villa, with unspoiled views of the Coral Sea that surrounds Lizard Island.

 Bedarra Island Resort, Bedarra Island